aegiacometti/netor/docs/scripts.rst

 I will create some other netor-* scripts in order to make it easier to use them.
 Just as a mask, because at the end you should know how to work directly with them.

-Ansible is very easy and straight forward, but SaltStack is very hard to get use to the sintaxis.
+Ansible is very easy and straight forward, but Salt is very hard to get use to the sintaxis.

 * ``netor-config`` to configure neto_home_directory.
 * ``netor-db-customers`` to operate on customer table.